Bparker81597/smart-finance-dashboard/README.md

 # 💰 SmartFinance Dashboard

+A modern fintech dashboard built to simulate real-world financial tracking applications with scalable architecture and user-focused design.

 ## Overview

 SmartFinance Dashboard is a fintech-style web application designed to help users track transactions, manage budgets, and visualize financial data in a clean and intuitive interface.